Additional Residential Units

 Additional requirements for detached ARUs

-If you are proposing a detached ARU, it will also need to comply with the Accessory Structure regulations in Section 4 – Section 4.1 Accessory Uses, and Section 4.37 Additional Residential Units are the relevant sections.
+If you are proposing a detached ARU, it must follow the Accessory Building regulations outlined in Section 4 of the Zoning By-law, including Section 4.1 – Accessory Uses and Section 4.37 – Additional Residential Units.

 To confirm permitted uses and zoning regulations visit our zoning webpages, call 519-930-3510 or email zoning@london.ca